EntityTaxTalentDataCross-border

 The legal architecture of a GCC is not a one-time setup cost.
 It is the regulatory operating system that determines tax efficiency, capital repatriation velocity, talent retention frameworks, and data compliance posture for the life of the entity.
 Get the structure wrong, and every subsequent decision inherits that structural debt.

-Four structuring options.
-Each with distinct liability, tax, control, and exit implications.
+Each entity carries distinct liability, tax, control, and exit implications.
 The entity decision is irreversible once capital is deployed.

 Most Common